-The capitalist West was perceived by the Soviets as their greatest adversary prior to the rise of, and following, the destruction of Nazi Germany.
+The capitalist West was perceived by the Soviets as their greatest adversary prior to the rise, and following the destruction of, Nazi Germany.

-Professor Stephen Kotkin of Princeton University, a foremost authority on Joseph Stalin and Stalinism, asserts Stalin was so weary of the British in particular, he expected Britain to come to a formal accord with Nazi Germany, shortly following their invasion of the USSR.
-Stalin anticipated a British volte-face in which the capitalists joined their erstwhile German enemy to exstinguish Bolshevism.
+Professor Stephen Kotkin of Princeton University, a foremost authority on Joseph Stalin and Stalinism, asserts Stalin was so weary of the British in particular, he expected Britain to come to a formal accord with Nazi Germany; thus ending the war in the West, and formally aiding the new war in the East shortly following Germany’s invasion of the USSR in June 1941.

 (Kotkin lecturing at the Institute for Advanced Study – IAS – about Stalin’s experience directing the Soviet war effort against Nazi Germany)

 Stalin was extremely surprised by British actions establishing the opposite was true.
 This episode serves to highlight the fundamental barriers the Grand Alliance sought to overcome from its start.

 Stalin would still conclude on many occasions that British and US inability to create a more timely Second Front in Western Europe was for the purpose of bleeding his nation white.
 The Soviet “Vozhd” – boss – even outwardly mocked Churchill during their 1942 meeting for British cowardice; insulting their outwardly conservative approach to fighting the Wehrmacht on land.